Bryantcornwell/CV-auto-grader/README.md

 If the average intensity of this small patch is greater than a certain threshold, then it is assumed that there was something written in this patch.

-Reducing this threshold will increase false-poitives because of noise or the presence of box edges leaking over from the adjacent vertical patches.
+Reducing this threshold will increase false-positives because of noise or the presence of box edges leaking over from the adjacent vertical patches.

 ## Results